osfclient/osfclient/README.rst

 Read the full documentation: http://osfclient.readthedocs.io/en/latest/

-Below are some examples on how to use it:
+Below are some CLI examples on how to use it:

 ::